binji/smolnes/README.md

 ## Building

 Probably only builds on Linux and macOS.
+Needs a compiler with the [case range extension](https://gcc.gnu.org/onlinedocs/gcc/Case-Ranges.html), so gcc or clang probably.

 ```
 $ make